frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 - Plug the USB drive with the Linux Installer into the Pixelbook.
 Avoid using a USB hub.
 - Reboot by typing ```sudo reboot```
 - On the "OS verification is OFF" screen press CTRL+L to boot SeaBIOS.
-- Press ESC to get the SeaBIOS Boot menu.
+- Press ```ESC``` to get the SeaBIOS Boot menu.
 You only have about 2 seconds for this!
 Choose the Linxu Install USB Stick.
 - Note that ChromeOS bootloader USB enumeration during boot has been observed to be slow.
 If you're having trouble booting from USB, it may be helpful to remove other USB devices until the device is through the bootloader and also avoid using a USB hub.
 - Use the Installer to Install Linux.
 When the Installation Type is to be chosen **make sure to choose "Something else"**
 ![Something Else](https://github.com/frostrubin/frostrubin.github.io/blob/master/wiki/images/chrome_os_linux_installer_something_else.png?raw=true)
 - This will take you to the partition editor.
 Here, you need to modify the KERN-C and ROOT-C partitions.
-Click on them and them change them to have a “Ext4 journaling file system” (do not format the partitions!
-Leave the checkbox unchecked!); in addition, change the mount point for the first one to /boot and the second to / (this might cause the installer to prompt about performing a resize.
+Click on them and them change them to have a "Ext4 journaling file system" (do not format the partitions!
+Leave the checkbox unchecked!); in addition, change the mount point for the first one to ```/boot``` and the second to ```/``` (this might cause the installer to prompt about performing a resize.
 You should be able to just hit back on the dialog and it should work out).
 - Finally, change the device for boot loader installation to where KERN-C is.
 In the end, it should look something like this:
 ![Partitions](https://github.com/frostrubin/frostrubin.github.io/blob/master/wiki/images/chrome_os_linux_installer_partitions.png?raw=true)
+- If you are installing Debian, the GRUB installation to KERN-C /dev/mmcblk0p6 will come after normal partitioning has been done
 - Going to the next step will probably cause some warnings to pop up about not formatting; just skip through those. **You don't want to format.**
 - If the Linux installer makes any changes to the partitions (other than you having assigned mount points) it will likely result in an unbootable ChromeOS.